 — Sam Peckinpah

-Sam Peckinpah's life and signature style include:
+Sam Peckinpah's signature style include:

 - Gorn: They are pretty violent even today, so by older standards, they count as this trope.

 - New Old West: Seen in The Wild Bunch, Junior Bonner, and Bring Me the Head of Alfredo Garcia.

 - Rated M for Manly: Masculinity, violence and revenge are common themes.
 The dark and nihilistic tone of his films is sometimes read as a deconstruction of the trope.

 - Romanticism Versus Enlightenment: Firmly romantic in all of his movies, most of them being about rogues who find that there's No Place for Me There in a more modern world.
 The most terrifying character in all of his movies is David Sumner, a mathematician who represents the cold, emotionless, force of order and civilization who gradually becomes dehumanized as he asserts his power over a bunch of thuggish crooks.